elu-lab/elu-lab.github.io/public/data/panels.md

 - Text-based speech synthesis: experience in signal processing or electrical/electronic engineering majors
 - Proof of Mathematics: math majors

-### If you are interested, please fill [the application form](https://forms.gle/u32h6cBpgZNPhLAq6) below or send an email to [bgnkim at cau.ac.kr](mailto:bgnkim_at_cau.ac.kr).
+### If you are interested, please fill [the application form](https://forms.gle/u32h6cBpgZNPhLAq6) below.
-- In the mail, you may include a brief self-introduction, your desired research topic, and your expectation about our lab.
+- In the response, you may include a brief self-introduction, your desired research topic, and your expectation about our lab.
    - For Ph.D program: If you have published some papers, please send us a list of DOIs.